UAACC/Seq2seq_ddp_kd/README.md

 # Seq2seq_ddp_kd
-A handy training framework for loading multiple models in ddp manor.
+A handy training framework for loading multiple models in a ddp manor using [accelerate](https://huggingface.co/docs/accelerate/index).